Which Battery is Better for Your RV: Lithium-Ion or Lead-Acid?

 What Safety Features Make Lithium-Ion Safer for Mobile Applications?

-Lithium batteries include BMS for overcharge, over-discharge, and short-circuit protection.
-Their stable lithium iron phosphate (LiFePO4) chemistry resists thermal runaway, unlike older lithium-cobalt variants.
-Lead-acid batteries emit hydrogen gas during charging, requiring vented spaces to prevent explosions—a critical concern in enclosed RV interiors.
+Lithium-ion batteries include BMS protection against overcharge, over-discharge, and short circuits.
+Lithium iron phosphate (LiFePO4) chemistry ensures thermal stability.
+In contrast, lead-acid batteries emit hydrogen gas during charging, requiring vented spaces to prevent explosions—a significant concern in enclosed RV interiors.

 Safety Aspect Lithium-Ion Lead-Acid